IPAL Research Themes

 Participants

-Farah Benamara (Univ Toulouse), Nancy CHEN (A*STAR-I2R), Nicholas ASHER (CNRS), Luu Anh Tuan (A*STAR-I2R), Jian SU (A*STAR-I2R), Sahar Ghannay (CNRS), Pierre Zweigenbaum (CNRS), Anh Tuan LUU, Bin CHEN (A*STAR-I2R)
+Nancy CHEN (A*STAR-I2R), Nicholas ASHER (CNRS), Luu Anh Tuan (A*STAR-I2R), Sahar Ghannay (CNRS), Pierre Zweigenbaum (CNRS), Bin CHEN (A*STAR-I2R)

-Theme 4: Data Science and Applications
+heme 4: Data Science and Applications

 The Data Science and Applications theme focuses on data analysis techniques, data management and their applications.